Bangladesh–India relations: Diplomatic events

 In 2019, the Indian Parliament passed the Citizenship Amendment Act (CAA), following which Bangladesh's Foreign Minister AK Abdul Momen and Home Minister Asaduzzaman Khan cancelled their trips to India.
 Later, minister Shahriar Alam also cancelled his visit to India.
-Sheikh Hasina was critical of the CAA, describing it as "not necessary", but nevertheless affirmed CAA and the National Register of Citizens were "internal matters" of India.
+Sheikh Hasina was critical of the CAA, describing it as "not necessary", but nevertheless affirmed the CAA and the National Register of Citizens were "internal matters" of India.

 In 2023, Bangladesh backed India in its diplomatic feud with Canada over the killing of Hardeep Singh Nijjar, describing Canada as a "hub for murderers".